-Cut the pork butt into quarters and place it in your Instant Pot or slow cooker.
+If needed to fit, cut the pork butt into quarters and place it in your Instant Pot or slow cooker.
 Pour the marinade over the top and cover.
 If using a slow cooker, cook on low for 8 hours or on high for 4.
 If using an Instant Pot, set it to Meat and cook for 45 minutes.

-Return it to the marinade and saute in the Instant Pot or in a regular pot on the stove for 5 minutes until it has thickened slightly.
+Return it to the marinade and cook in the Instant Pot or in a regular pot on the stove over medium-high heat for 5 minutes until the sauce has thickened slightly.

 Serve the pork with warm corn tortillas, diced pineapple, cilantro, cotija cheese, red onion, and other garnishes.